 Financial assets were measured at amortized cost or measured at fair value through other comprehensive income only if they met particular conditions.
-All other financial assets were measured at fair value through profit or loss and presented on the balance sheet as financial assets measured at fair value through profit or loss and trade receivable.
+All other financial assets were measured at fair value through profit or loss and presented on the balance sheet as financial assets measured at fair value through profit or loss.